Controlling quantum chaos via Parrondo strategies on noisy intermediate-scale quantum hardware: Theory

 The unitary coin operator is where \( 0 \leq r \leq 1 \) and \( 0 \leq a,b \leq \pi \).
 The walker shifts to the left (right) by one site for coin state \( |0_c\rangle \) (\( |1_c\rangle \)).
-For the walker on an $N$ cycle graph, the shift operator is where $R_s = \sum_{j=0}^{N-1} |(j+2s-1) \mod N\rangle \bra{j}$ with $R_0$$(R_1)$ as decrement (increment) shift operators responsible for anti-clockwise (clockwise) movement of the walker on a cyclic graph.
+For the walker on an $N$-cycle graph, the shift operator is where $R_s = \sum_{j=0}^{N-1} |(j+2s-1) \mod N\rangle \bra{j}$ with $R_0$$(R_1)$ as decrement (increment) shift operators responsible for anti-clockwise (clockwise) movement of the walker on a cyclic graph.
 The unitary time evolution operator of the quantum walk is given as, where $I_N$ is an \( N\times N\) identity matrix and $U_N$ is a \( 2N\times 2N\) circulant matrix given as~\cite{Dukes} , The walker applies $U_N$ repeatedly on its initial state to reach the final state.
 For $t$ steps, $ |\psi(t) \rangle = U_N^t |\psi(t=0)\rangle $.
 If the walker returns to its initial state after $t=T$ steps, that is, then the walk is said to be periodic, that is, ordered with period $T$.
 Let \{$|x_i\rangle$\} be the eigenvectors of $U_N$ with $ \lambda_i $ being the eigenvalues.
 The initial state $\ket{\psi(0)}$ can be represented as $|\psi(0)\rangle = \sum_{j=1}^{2N}\alpha_j|x_j\rangle $ where $\alpha_j$ is the amplitude of the $jth$ eigen vector.
 Applying $U_N$, $t$ times on the initial state, we get, From Eqs.~(\ref{e6}) and (\ref{e7}) we get, which is the condition of periodicity.
-If $U_N$ satisfies Eq.(\ref{e8}), it generates an ordered or periodic quantum walk.
-Otherwise, the quantum walk is chaotic.
-The periodic nature of the walk is determined by the coin operator employed.
-For instance, the widely used $Hadamard$ coin ($H=C_2(r=1/2,a=0,b=0)$) is ordered (periodic) for even cyclic graphs such as $4$ and $8$-cycle graphs with period $8$ and $24$ respectively while chaotic in odd cycle graphs such as $3$ and $5-$cycles.
+If $U_N$ satisfies Eq.(\ref{e8}), it generates an ordered or periodic quantum walk with period T. Otherwise, the quantum walk is chaotic~\cite{treganna}.
+Further, whether the walk is chaotic or not can also be determined via the Lyapunov exponent ($\alpha$)~\cite{panda,lyapunov}.
+A positive value of the Lyapunov exponent, i.e., $\alpha>$ 0, implies the quantum walk is chaotic, while if $\alpha =$ 0 then it’s periodic or non-chaotic, for example, with quantum walk on a 3-cycle graph, see Ref.~\cite{panda}.
+The calculation of the Lyapunov exponent for chaotic and periodic walks in our DTQW model with an example 4-cycle graph is described in Appendix~\ref{5}. \\We emphasize that, unlike classical systems, quantum dynamics governed by a unitary operator does not exhibit chaos in the conventional sense through exponential divergence of trajectories, as unitarity preserves the norm and overlap between quantum states.
+Nevertheless, quantum chaos can still emerge through aperiodic evolution of state amplitudes in Hilbert space.
+In bounded systems such as cyclic quantum walks, chaotic behavior manifests through irregular probability distributions~\cite{Dukes,treganna}, sensitivity to the choice of coin parameters~\cite{panda}, non-zero Lyapunov exponents~\cite{lyapunov}(see Appendix~\ref{5}), and the growth of entanglement entropy~\cite{entang}, even though the evolution remains unitary.
+Correspondingly, spectral statistics often display a transition from Poisson to Wigner–Dyson level-spacing distributions, which serves as another characteristic of quantum chaotic behavior~\cite{Chaos_book}. \\In contrast, for DTQWs on infinite lattices, chaos must be characterized through information-theoretic and dynamical indicators rather than spectral confinement.
+In such unbounded systems, signatures of chaotic dynamics include the absence of temporal recurrences and extreme sensitivity of the evolved state to infinitesimal perturbations in the coin or initial condition, quantified via Lyapunov exponents~\cite{61}, which also characterize bounded systems.
+Other manifestations include the rapid, near-linear growth of position–coin entanglement entropy~\cite{60} and the growth and eventual saturation of out-of-time-order correlators (OTOCs), capturing the scrambling of quantum information.
+The irregular, quasi-random spreading of local operators under the walk unitary, analogous to the quantum butterfly effect, provides additional evidence of chaotic behavior~\cite{59}.
+Thus, while classical chaos originates from exponential divergence of trajectories in phase space, quantum chaos in DTQWs, whether bounded or unbounded, arises from the complex, non-recurrent evolution of probability amplitudes, heightened sensitivity to control parameters, and the emergence of universal spectral and entanglement signatures, all within the strictly unitary framework of quantum dynamics.\\The periodic nature of the walk is determined by the coin operator employed.
+For instance, the widely used $Hadamard$ coin ($H=C_2(r=1/2,a=0,b=0)$) is ordered (periodic) for even cyclic graphs such as $4$ and $8$-cycle graphs with period $8$ and $24$ respectively, while chaotic in odd cycle graphs such as $3$ and $5$-cycles.
 Coins like $R_3 = C_2(r=2/3,a=0,b=0),C = C_2(r=\frac{5-\sqrt{5}}{6},a=0,b=0)$ are periodic for $3$-cycle graphs with period $8$ and $10$ respectively.
 Ref.~\cite{Dukes} enlists the parameters for coins generating ordered or periodic walks for various cyclic graphs, both even and odd .